awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 #### Q6\.
 I have received a probation notice for direct recipient complaints\.
 What should I do?<a name="cm-direct-q6"></a>

 Immediately change your sending processes so that you're only sending messages recipients who have specifically signed up to receive them\.
 Also, ensure that you're sending the type of content that your recipients signed up to receive\.
-Once you've completed these steps, reply to the probation notice\.
-In your reply, provide details about the changes that you've made in order to resolve the issue\.
+Once you've completed these steps, submit an appeal\.
+In your appeal, provide details about the changes that you've made in order to resolve the issue\.

-If you don't reply to the original probation notice within three weeks, and we're still receiving direct recipient complaints, we will suspend your account\.
+If you don't submit an appeal within three weeks, and we're still receiving direct recipient complaints, we will suspend your account\.

 ### Amazon SES Complaints Through Email Providers FAQ<a name="cm-email-provider"></a>